MetaCOG: A Hierarchical Probabilistic Model for Learning Meta-Cognitive Visual Representations: Introduction

 \section{Introduction}

-Building accurate representations of the world is critical for prediction, inference, and planning in complex environments (\citeauthor{lake2017building} \citeyear{lake2017building}).
+Building accurate representations of the world is critical for prediction, inference, and planning in complex environments \citep{lake2017building}.
 While the last decade has witnessed a revolution in the performance of end-to-end object recognition models, these models can nonetheless suffer from errors.
-After a model's training regime is complete and the model is deployed, how can we identify when a detected object is not actually there (a hallucination), or when an object in a scene was not detected (a miss)?
+After a model's training period is complete and the model is deployed, how can we identify when a detected object is not actually there (a hallucination), or when an object in a scene was not detected (a miss)?

 This paper draws inspiration from humans to introduce a proof-of-concept solution to this problem.
-While human vision is generally robust and reliable, it nonetheless suffers from errors, such as when we experience a visual illusion, like a mirage on a highway or apparent motion in a static image.
+Though generally robust and reliable, human vision can suffer from errors such as highway mirages, apparent motion in static images, and other visual illusions.
 Even though these illusions are visually compelling, people recognize that they shouldn't be trusted.
 In these cases, humans are representing that their own visual system produced an unreliable percept.
-This representation of our own vision's behavior is a form of meta-cognition (\citeauthor{nelson1990metamemory} \citeyear{nelson1990metamemory}), and it enables us to build world models that are robust to faults in our own vision.
-We propose that this same approach can be used to improve the robustness of object detection models, by augmenting them with a meta-cognition that represents the object detector's behavior (Fig. \ref{Fig:conceptual}).
-We present a formalization of this idea and a proof-of-concept of the approach.
+This representation of our own vision's behavior is a form of meta-cognition \citep{nelson1990metamemory}, and it enables us to build world models that are robust to faults in our own vision.

-There are two main insights that we draw upon.
+Using the same approach, our proposal improves the robustness of object detection models by augmenting them with a meta-cognition that represents the object detector's behavior (Fig. \ref{Fig:conceptual}), addressing two major challenges along the way.
 First, how can we learn what objects are being missed or hallucinated without access to ground truth?
-Our insight is that humans embed object detections in three-dimensional representations that assume object permanence (i.e., objects in the world continue to exist even when they cannot be seen; \citeauthor{carey2009origin} \citeyear{carey2009origin}; \citeauthor{spelke2007core} \citeyear{spelke2007core}).
-By grounding an detections in a 3D representation with object permanence, our model, MetaCOG (Meta-Cognitive Object-detecting Generative-model), can, without feedback or access to ground-truth object labels, learn which detections were hallucinated and which objects were missed.
+Our insight is that humans embed object detections in three-dimensional representations that assume \textit{object permanence} (i.e., objects in the world continue to exist even when they cannot be seen; \citet{carey2009origin}; \citet{spelke2007core}).
+By grounding detections in a 3D representation with object permanence, our model, MetaCOG (Meta-Cognitive Object-detecting Generative-model), can infer which detections were hallucinated and which objects were missed, without feedback or access to ground-truth object labels.